34 animals of the Galapagos Islands – where and when to find them

 Swallow-tailed Gull

 It is a near-endemic bird of the Galapagos islands and you can mainly find it particularly the rocky shores and cliffs of Hood, Tower and Wolf Islands, with lower numbers on most of the other islands.
 It is more common on the eastern islands where the water is warmer.
-But it’s also spotted in Peru and on the Ecuatorian Coast.
+But it’s also spotted in Peru and on the Ecuadorian Coast.

 Lava Gull